-The MBA Aviation Management admissions process is comparable to that of other MBA specialisations.
+The MBA Aviation Management admissions process is comparable to that of other MBA specializations.
 The following is a full description of the admissions process:

-To enrol in this course, you must meet the following requirements:
+To enroll in this course, you must meet the following requirements:

 Admission to the MBA in Aviation Management is either by an entrance exam or a personal interview.
 Direct admission is also possible, and it might be based on merit or a management quota.